-Tully, a sugar town of 2500 people, is 110 km south of Cairns.
+Tully, a sugar town, is 110 km south of Cairns.
 It was named after the Tully River, which was named by a colonial surveyor after Queensland's Surveyor-General, William Tully, in about 1872.
 The area was also known as Banyan, after a tributary of the Tully River.

 The Tully River Valley was acknowledged as a good place for sugar cane when the investor-pastoralist, James Tyson, and Isaac Henry, established a plantation and a mill in the early 1880s.
 The venture was not persisted with, but Henry stayed on, diversifying into timber and dairying.
 The uneven returns from sugar, season to season, dissuaded many others from trying and the banana industry emerged as a potentially more lucrative crop.
 Chinese growers, having abandoned the gold fields, built up banana-growing, reaching peak production in 1905-08.
 Various other settlers grew citrus, cotton, rice, potatoes and other crops.